-If at the time of the assault a male developed an erection or became aroused in some way, this can make him even more reluctant to speak about sexual abuse.
+If at the time of the assault a women may have become aroused in some way, this can make her even more reluctant to speak about sexual abuse.

-These physical responses do not mean that he wanted to be sexually abused in any way.
-Some people who sexually abuse others will deliberately manipulate a boy or man to develop an erection, then use this as false evidence that the abuse was 'wanted'.
+These physical responses do not mean that she wanted to be sexually abused in any way.
+Some people who sexually abuse others will deliberately manipulate a girl or woman to become aroused, then use this as false evidence that the abuse was 'wanted'.

 We cannot always control how our body reacts, especially in stressful situations.
-A boy or man might develop an erection as an unwanted response to fear or physical stimulation.
-These physiological responses do not say anything about his desire or sexuality.
+These physiological responses do not say anything about desire or sexuality.

-Physical arousal can cause a great deal of confusion for men.
-Some men feel aroused when they recall the abuse and worry about what this means.
+Physical arousal can cause a great deal of confusion.
+Some women feel aroused when they recall the abuse and worry about what this means.

 It is an unfortunate reality that an experience of sexual abuse can influence sexual intimacy.
-It can both make men hyper-interested in sex or particular sexual acts and also make them feel overwhelmed or uncomfortable about sexual contact with a partner, whereby they start to avoid sex and isolate themselves.
+It can both make women hyper-interested in sex or particular sexual acts and also make them feel overwhelmed or uncomfortable about sexual contact with a partner, whereby they start to avoid sex and isolate themselves.